 Authors / Publishers

-If you wish to have your book considered for review, please send it (or ask your publisher to send it) to
+If you wish to have your book considered for review, please email (or ask your publisher to email)

 Interface Book Reviews Editor,